 During the 6th cycle planning period (2023 to 2031), the City will pursue opportunities for regional coordination to better address housing issues.
-While housing issues may not be uniform between Siskiyou County and the eight cities, Dorris believes there are likely more shared issues and solutions as many housing issues do not occur in isolation.
-Also, there are many small jurisdictions in Siskiyou county and bringing the resources to bear to prepare a legally sufficient housing element is overly burdensome, and for that reason prior to the start of the 7th cycle, the City would appreciate the Department of Housing and Community Development being willing to support the preparation of a regional housing element for the Siskiyou county region.
+While housing issues may not be uniform between Siskiyou County and the nine cities, Dorris believes there are likely more shared issues and solutions as many housing issues do not occur in isolation.
+Also, there are many small jurisdictions in Siskiyou county and bringing the resources to bear to prepare a legally sufficient housing element is overly burdensome, and for that reason prior to the start of the 7th cycle, the City would appreciate the Department of Housing and Community Development being willing to support the preparation of a regional housing element for the Siskiyou county region, if this approach is preferred by the cities at that time.